isomerpages/moe-pasirrissec/_subject-combination-exercise/Considerations in choosing a subject combination.md

 </p><h4>How to choose a subject combination?</h4>

 <h5>STEP 1: Explore interest areas and find out about your child’s aspirations</h5>
 Discuss with your child/ward his/her interest areas and aspirations.
-The following resources would help your child understand herself/himself and gain an insight into the diverse range of careers and jobs available to you.
+The following resources would help your child understand herself/himself and gain an insight into the diverse range of careers and jobs available.
 <br><br>
 <table border="1px solid black" style="width:100%">
   <tbody><tr>